iamdevonbutler/js-function-properties/Readme.md

 # js-function-properties [![Build Status](https://travis-ci.org/iamdevonbutler/js-function-properties.svg?branch=master)](https://travis-ci.org/iamdevonbutler/js-function-properties)

-Add properties to functions using Proxies for API documenation and other stuffs.
+Add properties to functions using Proxies - for API documentation, and other stuffs.

 Useful for libraries w/ a need to deliver convenient API access.